Chia-Network/bls-signatures/README.md

 ## Specification and test vectors

 The [IETF bls draft](https://datatracker.ietf.org/doc/draft-irtf-cfrg-hash-to-curve/) is followed.
-Test vectors can also be seen in the python and cpp test files
+Test vectors can also be seen in the python and cpp test files.

 ## Libsodium license